 - Southern Iceland (Vyr Y Mirdal, Dyrhólaey, Skógafoss, Seljalandsfoss)

-Iceland is a country which is literally surrounded by water.
-The island is one of the most volcanically and geologically active country in the world.
-Almost all electicity is produced on geothermal energy.
-There are only about 300K unhabitant on the island from which half lives in the capital Reykjavik.
+Iceland is a country that is literally surrounded by water.
+The island is one of the most volcanically and geologically active countries in the world.
+Almost all electricity is produced on geothermal energy.
+There are only about 300K inhabitants on the island of which about half lives in the capital Reykjavik.

 Regarding interesting facts about Iceland, you must know that :

 - A majority of Icelanders believe in elves